Body Dysmorphia And Its Relationship With Eating Disorders

 Article Contributed by Sharon McConville, MB, BCh, BAO

-Body Dysmorphic Disorder (BDD), or Body Dysmorphia, is a condition that affects a person’s body image.
+Body Dysmorphic Disorder (BDD), or Body Dysmorphia, is a mental health condition that affects a person’s body image.
 This condition can be so severe that it affects the person’s life, well-being, and ability to function.

 First Criteria: Preoccupation